 On top of initial certification, you will need to keep your certification current.
 That means renewing on an annual or biannual basis, which typically requires proof of recognized continuing education credits.
 The continuing education component is in place to ensure that you maintain your commitment to the field through ongoing professional development of your skills and knowledge.

 What is the Best Personal Trainer Certification?

-Not all certifications command the same level of respect and prestige in the field.
-If you are serious about a career in the fitness industry, then asking, "What is the best personal trainer certification?" is important.
 You should be looking for a program that is accredited by an accrediting agency such as the NCCA (National Commission for Certifying Agencies).
 Accreditation is a seal of approval given to programs that cover the necessary theoretical and practical components and which require students to take comprehensive examinations.

 The most-recognized accredited fitness trainer certifications include those from the following organizations:

 - American Council on Education (ACE)

 - National Academy of Sports Medicine (NASM)